tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 **Proof-of-Stake (PoS)** is another method of selecting the authoritative node for a given block.
 PoS is based on the assumption that those with the most to lose are the most incentivized to safeguard network integrity.
 PoS solves the energy problem in PoW as "work", the use of energy through computational power, is not the proof requested to create a block.

 Validators place funds at risk as **the stake**.
-For any given block, a validator is selected in pseudo-random fashion with preference to validators with the largest stakes.
+For any given block, a validator is selected in a pseudo-random fashion with a preference for validators with the largest stakes.
 While PoS systems generally do not reward validators with new coins, validators receive **transaction fees** in return for generating blocks the rest of the network accepts.

 Validators face **economic penalties** when they generate blocks that are rejected by sizable numbers of other nodes.
 A validator is thus incentivized to generate blocks that are likely to be accepted by the network and face economic punishment when it fails to do so.
 This is vital as a successful Proof-of-Stake system must address the **problem of "nothing at stake"**.
 That is, randomly-selected validators must face: